marcrleonard/TimecodeTool/README.md

 ## Todo
 - Maybe introduce API in the lib to do NewTimecode and attempt to fix a broken timecode (divmod)
-- Request a single value (by key) of json output.
-Something like `TimecodeTool validate 00:01:00:00 --json-output --key=valid` -> `true`
 - Introduce an API to convert timecodes between different frame rates